Research project Future proof crops for the Flemish farmer

 Research approach

-It enables ILVO to perform phenotyping not only aboveground but also underground.
+ILVO is now able to perform phenotyping not only above ground but also underground.
 This makes the installation unique in Europe.
 HYDRAS allows understanding of plant responses to drought in a realistic growing environment and at all levels.
 Through the trials in the HYDRAS environment, the agricultural crops on which ILVO breeds and which benefit from drought-tolerant traits get a much richer "picture" of their above- and belowground response to (artificially administered) drought stress.
-The result of the data collection from HYDRAS is that candidate cultivars (hybrids) are more aptly selected for their drought tolerance.
+The result of data collection from HYDRAS is that candidate cultivars (hybrids) are more aptly selected for their drought tolerance.
 These can be classic existing crops from the Flemish rotations, or innovative crops (such as chickpea and quinoa).

 Relevance/Valorization

 The new infrastructure is set up as an open-innovation platform.
-In addition to its own breeding programs, this makes it available to various other public and private stakeholders.
+In addition to ILVO's own breeding programs, HYDRAS will also be available to the various other public and private stakeholders.

 Intensive knowledge sharing is taking place around HYDRAS.
-The know-how in (the whole of) Flanders around plant breeding is being strengthened.
-Good for the agricultural sector and the food supply, which becomes better armed against the negative climate impact on harvests.
+The know-how in (the whole of) Flanders around plant breeding is strengthened.
+This is good for the agricultural sector and the food supply, which become better armed against the negative climate impact on harvests.